1.3: Physical-Chemical Foundations

 Caution

 However, this common description of entropy is quite misleading.
-Macroscopic examples describing order/disordered states (such as the cleanliness of your room or the shuffling of a deck of cards) are inappropriate since entropy deals with microscopic states.
+Macroscopic examples describing ordered/disordered states (such as the cleanliness of your room or the shuffling of a deck of cards) are inappropriate since entropy deals with microscopic states.

 \begin{equation}